We get it – uptime is everything.

 Winter Storage

-• Top off the fuel tank if possible.
+- Top off the fuel tank if possible.

 If you have a diesel engine, leave it completely full during winter months to eliminate the possibility of condensation forming in the fuel tank and spreading.
-Condensation can clog the fuel filter, which can clog fuel lines, carburetors, and injectors.
+Condensation can clog the fuel filter, which can clog fuel lines, carburetors, and injectors. - Run the engine after cleaning.

 Run your machine’s engine after cleaning the engine and replacing the oil so that a protective film of oil coats the internal parts.
 The oil coating acts as a rust preventative.
-Pour a 50/50 mixture of water and antifreeze into the coolant system before running as well to protect the cooling system to -34°F.
+Pour a 50/50 mixture of water and antifreeze into the coolant system before running as well to protect the cooling system to -34°F. - Clean & fully charge batteries, then disconnect the power leads.

 Never store discharged batteries.
-Colder temperatures slow the discharge rate of fully charged batteries.
+Colder temperatures slow the discharge rate of fully charged batteries. - Start machines once a month.

 Avoid starting the machines in extreme cold weather.
-Find a time when temperature is above freezing to start the machine and operate the hydraulics for a brief time.
+Find a time when temperature is above freezing to start the machine and operate the hydraulics for a brief time. - Do not try to break crawler type machines from a badly frozen situation.
+The result can be power train damage.

 Cold Weather Operation

-• Protect your machine.
+- Protect your machine.

 If you can’t keep your machine inside when it’s not in use, at least keep a weather resistant tarp over the engine.
-With snow comes condensation, which can cause problems for the entire engine.
+With snow comes condensation, which can cause problems for the entire engine. - Manage productivity.

 Cold weather makes the earth harder, and frost can penetrate roadways and aggregates to make utility, road, and crushing jobs much more difficult and time consuming.
-Winter months have less daylight, so manage your time wisely.
+Winter months have less daylight, so manage your time wisely. - Keep the job site clean.

 It is imperative to keep jobsites neat and clean during winter months.
 When not working, leave a layer of snow on the ground to keep frost from penetrating the ground – the snow will actually insulate the ground beneath.
-When working, make sure to clear all snow and ice to avoid accidents.
+When working, make sure to clear all snow and ice to avoid accidents. - Clean areas designated for snow removal.

 Clean up debris or equipment that will be hidden by fallen snow.
-Mark any areas of concern with reflective stakes so snow removal crews can easily identify & stay away from those areas.
+Mark any areas of concern with reflective stakes so snow removal crews can easily identify & stay away from those areas. - Plan for earthworks projects.

 Frozen chunks of ground need to be placed in designated areas.
-The frozen chunks of earth contain water that can cause major problems in the spring, such as sink holes.
+The frozen chunks of earth contain water that can cause major problems in the spring, such as sink holes. - Use the best fuel.

-Make sure block heaters and cold weather starting devices are working properly.
+Make sure block heaters and cold weather starting devices are working properly. - Warm up the machine.

-Keep an extra fuel filter in the cab, and follow installation instructions in your operator’s manual.
+Keep an extra fuel filter in the cab, and follow installation instructions in your operator’s manual. - Check ice build up.

 Check for Ice or snow build up in exhaust or intake if applicable.
-Inspect and clear ice or snow from throttle and brake area.
+Inspect and clear ice or snow from throttle and brake area. - Warm up to improve steering response.

 Mount and dismount your machine using three points of contact.
 Remember that you are working with snow and ice slips and falls are a common cause of injuries.
 Wear your seatbelt when operating equipment and stay alert.